-Note with respect to the posting of bond: United States Immigration and Customs Enforcement (“USICE”) requires that the person posting the bond be either a U.S. citizen or Legal Permanent Resident.
+Note that with respect to the posting of bond United States Immigration and Customs Enforcement (“USICE”) requires that the person posting the bond be either a U.S. citizen or Legal Permanent Resident.
 In some instances, although non-citizens are informed that they have a bond, ICE supervisors have revoked or increased the bond before the money is posted, making a bond motion necessary before the immigration court.
 The person posting the bond must bring proof of citizenship or residency and a cashier’s check or money order made payable to United States Immigration and Customs Enforcement.

 The bond money acts as security for the government to ensure that the non-citizen will appear in court and, consequently, it is refunded at the end of the case so long as the non-citizen appears in court and complies with all the other conditions of release.
 For instance, if voluntary departure from the U.S. is ordered by the Court, the money will be refunded after the non-citizen has left the U.S. In some instances when voluntary departure is granted, the Court may order that additional funds be posted as security to ensure that the non-citizen departs the United States.